After holding out for months, Hilton Fire Department Carnival is on

 “I feel relieved, as you know all the other carnivals canceled it was a ton of stress,” he said.
 He says guidance for carnivals was changing too often, calling it a ‘logistic nightmare.’

-At one point, capacity was set for 33% for carnivals in outdoor settings.
-It’s something many districts said wasn’t fair.
+At one point, capacity was set for 33% for carnivals in outdoor settings, something many districts said wasn’t fair.
 There were also requirements for contract tracing, temperature checks for everyone entering, single points of access and more.

 But no matter how challenging things were, Hilton wanted to make it work no matter what.